binodrokkad/hlsstream/README.md

 Is compatible with Android, iOS, linux, macOS and Windows.
 Currently, it depends on libcurl amd ffmpeg.

+#### TODO
+- More playlist tags to be handled
+- DRM not yet implememented
+- Remove ffmpeg dependencies

 ### Android
 Library build.